apache/ambari/ambari-views/docs/index.md

 Element | Description
 ---|---
-name    |The unique view name (required) label   |The user facing name version |The view version (required) parameter| Define a properties used to describe an instance resource | Describe a resources exposed by the view persistence   | Describe a view entities for persistence instance | Define an instances of a view
+name    |The unique view name (required). label   |The user facing name. version |The view version (required). description |The description of the view. icon64 |The 64x64 icon to display for this view.
+If this property is not set, the 32x32 sized icon will be used. icon |The 32x32 icon to display for this view.
+Suggested size is 32x32 and will be displayed as 8x8 and 16x16 as necessary.
+If this property is not set, a default view framework icon is used. system |Indicates whether or not this is a system view.
+Default is false. view-class |The View class to receive framework events. masker-class |The Masker class for masking view parameters. parameter|Defines a configuration parameter that is used to when creating a view instance. resource |Describe a resources exposed by the view. permission   |Defines a custom permission for the view. persistence   |Describe a view entities for persistence. instance |Define an instances of a view.

 #####parameter
 Element | Description
 ---|---
-name    |The parameter name
+name    |The parameter name.
-description    |The parameter description required    |Determines whether or not the parameter is required
+description    |The parameter description. required    |Determines whether or not the parameter is required. masked    |Indicated this parameter value is to be "masked" in the Ambari Web UI (i.e. not shown in the clear).
+Omitting this element default to not-masked.
+Otherwise, if true, the parameter value will be "masked" in the Web UI.

 #####resource
 Element | Description
 ---|---
-name    |The resource name (i.e file) plural-name    |The parameter description (i.e. files) * id-property    |The id field of the managed resource class * resource-class |The class of the JavaBean that contains the attributes of a managed resource * provider-class |The class of the managed resource provider * service-class  |The class of the JAX-RS annotated service resource
+name    |The resource name (i.e file). plural-name    |The parameter description (i.e. files). * id-property    |The id field of the managed resource class. * resource-class |The class of the JavaBean that contains the attributes of a managed resource. * provider-class |The class of the managed resource provider. * service-class  |The class of the JAX-RS annotated service resource. sub-resource-name  |The sub-resource name.

 For example …